IMMM-SFA/TRAILS/README.md

 Navigate into each folder (listed below) to refer to their detailed README files that provide step-by-step guidelines on how to navigate and execute their respective scripts.

 ### What each folder contains
-- `figure-code`: Contains the code required to generate most of the figures found in `figures`.
+- [`figure-code`](https://github.com/lbl59/TRAILS/tree/main/figure-code): Contains the code required to generate most of the figures found in `figures`.
-- `figures`: Contains all the figures that can be found in the paper.
+- [`figures`](https://github.com/lbl59/TRAILS/tree/main/figures): Contains all the figures that can be found in the paper.
-- `scripts`: Contains all code and guidelines required to perform a smaller replication of the full experiment.
+- [`scripts`](https://github.com/lbl59/TRAILS/tree/main/scripts): Contains all code and guidelines required to perform a smaller replication of the full experiment.
 The subfolders in this directory are labeled in the order of which they should be opened and attempted.

 ### Prerequisites
 1. Install the software components required to conduct the experiment from [contributing modeling software](#contributing-modeling-software)
 2. Download and install the supporting [input data](#input-data) required to conduct the experiment
-3. Follow the guidelines detailed in the README files of the `scripts` directory to re-create this experiment.
+3. Follow the guidelines detailed in the README files of the `scripts` directory [here](https://github.com/lbl59/TRAILS/tree/main/scripts) to re-create this experiment.

 ## :bar_chart: Reproduce my figures
-Use the scripts found in the `figures` directory to reproduce the figures used in this publication.
+Use the files found in the `figures` directory to reproduce the figures used in this publication.
 Follow the guidelines detailed in the README file of the `figure-code` directory.

+**Note**: Please complete the Phases listed in the [`scripts` folder ](https://github.com/lbl59/TRAILS/tree/main/scripts) prior to reproducing the figures.